petersilva/drobo-utils/README.txt

 you have permission to access (depends on the setup, usually USB devices on desktops are accessible to users, so you can see them.

+if you are happy running
+	python setup.py install

+If all has gone well, you can kick the tires by starting it up with:

 Setup Drobo with Linux: